turingschool/curriculum/source/projects/store_engine/store_engine_evaluation_story_1.markdown

         * Given I have added the product <product name> to my cart
         * And I am viewing my cart
         * When I check out
-        * Then I should be asked to login
+        * Then I should either be asked to login or be asked to input billing and shipping information
-        * When I log in
+        * When I log in (if required to log in)
         * Then I am viewing my cart
         * And my cart should contain <product name> with quantity 1